 So how do you drive good attendance into your business culture?
 What makes a team member wake up in the morning and want to come to work?
+How to improve attendance at work?
 Unfortunately, there’s no silver bullet, but there are lots of positive changes you can make to start shifting the dial in the right direction.

 Stop Wasting Your Time and Energy on Regular “No Shows”

 You can probably already think of a handful of people who drain your time, as well as your physical and mental energy, on a weekly basis by arriving late, missing more days than they actually work, and all round driving you a bit crazy with their excuses.
 Whether you play “good cop” or “bad cop”, nothing you do seems to make a difference… And it needs to stop!